 privacyIDEA supports a variety of tokens that implement different authentication flows.
 We call these flows authentication modes.
 Currently, tokens may implement three authentication modes, namely authenticate, challenge and outofband.

 Application plugins need to implement the three authentication modes separately, as the modes differ in their user experience.
-For example:
+To help the plugins identify the flow, the JSON response of an authentication request contains additional information in the section